 - Inadequate maternal nutrition, inadequate weight gain or alternately, gaining too much weight during pregnancy.

-- Placenta praevia (see article 3.10 on Placenta Praevia), placental abruption, ante natal haemorrhage.
+- Placenta praevia, placental abruption, ante natal haemorrhage.

 - Periodontal Disease.

 - Premature labour is more common in women who are under the age of 17 years and over 35 years.

 Sometimes premature labour is unavoidable and other times it is intentionally planned.
 Labour can be initiated or brought on when there are more risks to the baby (or the mother) by continuing with the pregnancy.
 When this occurs, the cost vs. benefit equation is weighed up.
 The uterus is not always the safest place for babies to be.

 Labour can be started in the maternity unit by the midwife or obstetrician artificially rupturing the membranes (ARM) and sometimes, starting a Syntocinon drip.
 This is a hormone which makes the uterus contract and initiates labour.
 Vaginal delivery follows in most cases, unless the baby becomes distressed or the labour fails to progress; in which case a caesarian section delivery of the baby occurs.

 Caesarian section delivery may be planned before a baby reaches term.
 For example, when a mother is unwell, has Preeclampsia, diabetes or placental insufficiency then caesarian section can become the safest option, even if the baby has not yet reached full term.

 Signs and Symptoms of Premature Labour

 - Spontaneous onset of uterine contractions before full term.